Nov 21, 2024

 by Haley Larkin | Dec 29, 2020

-Walmart entrance Photo Source: Adobe Stock Image
+Walmart store exterior with customers entering and exiting.
+Photo Source: Adobe Stock Image

 The Department of Justice filed a civil complaint against Walmart Inc. on Tuesday, December 22, stating the company “unlawfully dispensed controlled substances from pharmacies it operated across the country,” resulting in “hundreds of thousands of violations of the Controlled Substances Act (CSA)” during the peak of the opioid crisis in America.
 The civil complaint follows a multi-year investigation by the DOJ’s Prescription Interdiction & Litigation Task Force and could make Walmart liable for up to $67,627 for each unlawful prescription filled and $15,691 for each suspicious order not reported.